Skip advert

 Maserati has taken inspiration from its GT2 racing project to turn the MC20 into a track car – should Porsche be worried?

-The Maserati MC20 is one of the most visceral and thrilling supercars on sale right now, as attested by its 2022 evo Car of the Year victory.
-We didn’t think there was much room to make it more exciting, but with the launch of a new GT2 Stradale version, Maserati aims to do just that.
+The Maserati MC20 is one of the most visceral and thrilling supercars on sale in 2024, as attested by its 2022 evo Car of the Year victory.
+We didn’t think there was much room to make it more exciting, but with the launch of a GT2 Stradale version, Maserati aims to do just that.
+A £338,880 price tag makes it significantly more expensive than most rivals, but order books are now open in the UK with first deliveries set for 2025.

 Advertisement - Article continues below

-Unveiled at The Quail in California, the GT2 Stradale is a track-focused 911 GT3 RS rival that takes inspiration from Maserati’s MC20-based GT2 race car.
+Unveiled at The Quail in California earlier this year, the GT2 Stradale is a track-focused 911 GT3 RS rival that takes inspiration from Maserati’s MC20-based GT2 race car.
 As part of the makeover, Maserati has applied an extensive aero package, a more powerful twin-turbo V6 and chassis tweaks to unlock more performance on a circuit, albeit while maintaining a level of road usability.

 The GT2 Stradale gets a host of bodywork modifications that take cues from the GT2 racer, starting with a new front bumper.
 The lower fascia is much more aggressive, with reprofiled intake vents and a deeper splitter finished in carbon.
 The new vented bonnet is carbon too, flanked by outlets above the front wheels to relieve air pressure inside the arches and reduce lift.